jackyzy823/cluster_wrapper/README.md

  * handle all clients event internally and emit nesscary events to user
  * handle more redis cluster error like [CROSSSLOT/TRYAGAIN/CLUSTERDOWN]
  * add more test cases
+ * implement RENAME/RENAMENX  with [GET-SET/SETNX-DEL]  if key and newkey not in same slot.

 ##commands not support
  * info
  * multi